 Implementation Actions Timing Resources Measurement Cost Impact Objective 1 - Legislative compliance 1 Adoption of this plan following community consultation 2015 Waste planning unit Council resolution Low 2 Three year review of plan 2018 Waste planning unit Council resolution Low 3 Maintain knowledge of legislative changes and industry trends affecting this plan Ongoing Waste planning unit Briefings with impacts as required Low 4 Maintain advocacy role through regional networks and LGAQ Ongoing Waste planning unit Membership of SEQ waste and recycling network group and LGAQ waste and environment reference group Low 5 Provide safe and environmentally compliant waste and recycling services Ongoing Waste operations unit Ensure site based environmental management plans are updated regularly to align with this Plan.
 Compliance with key performance indicators in RedWaste performance plan.
-Low Objective 2 - Targets for waste reduction and recycling 6 Expand take-up of the voluntary green waste collection service to support increased recycling targets and investigate pricing for providing optional green waste collection services to the islands Ongoing Waste education and operations units Growth in participation according to targets Low 7 Increase promotion of key target areas such as kerbside recycling and WTS recycling Ongoing Waste education and operations units Performance improvement in resource recovery Low 8 Perform waste characterisation audits on kerbside waste to inform the education and engagement programs Biannually Waste operations unit Audit report Low 9 Expand reuse and recycling operations at the WTS as opportunities present Ongoing Waste operations unit New/expanded drop-off areas Low
+Low Objective 2 - Targets for waste reduction and recycling 6 Expand take-up of the voluntary green waste collection service to support increased recycling targets and investigate pricing for providing optional green waste collection services to the islands Ongoing Waste education and operations units Growth in participation according to targets Low 7 Increase promotion of key target areas such as kerbside recycling and WTS recycling Ongoing Waste education and operations units Performance improvement in resource recovery Low 8 Perform waste characterisation audits on kerbside waste to inform the education and engagement programs Biannually Waste operations unit Audit report Low 9 Expand reuse and recycling operations at the WTS as opportunities present Ongoing Waste operations unit New/expanded drop-off areas Low and the second second second second and the state of the works on the standard states of a surand the same and the same of the same

 Implementation Actions Timing Resources Measurement Cost Impact 10 Improve data capture and resource recovery reporting of RCC as an organisation Monthly Waste operations unit Calculations included in spreadsheet Low 11 Progress report on achievement of targets Quarterly and annually Operational plan RCC Annual Report RedWaste performance plan Low 12 Ensure new contracts specify the level of resource recovery performance required to deliver on the targets set in this Plan As contracts are renewed Waste operations unit New contract specifications Low 13 Expand operational areas to cater for new recycling streams As they come on line from state and federal laws Waste operations unit New recycling services Low 14 Review of public place recycling bin numbers and locations in partnership with sporting clubs and community groups 2016 Parks and Sport and Recreation units Review complete Low Objective 3 - Planning for growth 15 Complete traffic bypass lane at the Birkdale Waste Transfer Station 2015 Waste planning and operations units Low-to-medium 16 Complete new one way access haul road for customers depositing materials on top of the landfill area at Birkdale WTS 2016 Waste planning unit New roadway built and communication plan in place for customer use Medium 17 Develop a Demand Management Plan and communication strategy to ensure the existing WTS assets are being used as efficiently as possible.
-Waste operations and planning unit Plan in place Low 18 Ensure ongoing capacity for kerbside recycling particularly in units and high rise dwellings City Plan 2015 review Waste operations and planning unit Outcomes documented in the City Plan 2015 Low 19 Complete feasibility study into a new bulky waste collection service and scope 2015/16 Waste operations unit Service reviewed and decision made Low-medium
+Waste operations and planning unit Plan in place Low 18 Ensure ongoing capacity for kerbside recycling particularly in units and high rise dwellings City Plan 2015 review Waste operations and planning unit Outcomes documented in the City Plan 2015 Low 19 Complete feasibility study into a new bulky waste collection service and scope 2015/16 Waste operations unit Service reviewed and decision made Low-medium annesis on the standards and the standards